hfzgfr/typohacko/README.md

   The Game Plan
 </h2>

-<p class="text-small"><strike>Initially I wanted to create a game whereby the user shoots out letters from a sentence.
+<sub><sup><strike>Initially I wanted to create a game whereby the user shoots out letters from a sentence.
 It starts with a gameplay that would display a peaceful city.
-Secondly, a sudden attack by an alien invasion and the user need to save the citizen from evil using sentences that would appear on the screen.</strike></p>
+Secondly, a sudden attack by an alien invasion and the user need to save the citizen from evil using sentences that would appear on the screen.</strike></sub></sup>

 <p>Turns out, I could not get my code to work even with my pseudocodes.
 So, I opted a bare, simple game plan that would help me achieve the requirements from this project.
 I applied what I had learned for the past few weeks, with a little bit of googling